 Luckily, this doesn’t have to be the case.
-In fact, you can build a budget without depriving yourself.
+It is entirely possible to build a budget without depriving yourself.

 How to build a budget without depriving yourself

 Here are my top tips to help you build a budget without depriving yourself.
-After all, personal finances should support your adventures – not force you to live without enjoyment.
+After all, personal finances should support your adventures – not force you to live a life without enjoyment.